Jettova vs Wanderlog: Which Group Trip Planner Should You Actually Use?

 Does Wanderlog let you book flights through the app?

-No. Wanderlog organizes itineraries and parses flight confirmations after you've booked, but the actual booking happens on airline websites or third-party OTAs.
-Jettova has in-app flight booking via Duffel, so the decision-to-purchase flow stays in one place.
+No. Wanderlog organizes itineraries and parses flight confirmations after you've booked, but it doesn't surface bookable flights in the app.
+Jettova surfaces live flight options inline as you plan and hands you off to the provider to book, so the whole decide-and-book flow stays in one place.

 Which tool is better for groups of 6+ friends?